Monday to Friday: 6:00 am to 6:00 pm, with priority given to fasting patients between 6:00 and 8:00 am.

 Yes.
 Bring everything you would to a regular doctor’s appointment.
 To make sure our patients receive personalized care, we confirm each service and treatment by asking for your legal name and date of birth at every step.

-What if the provider who ordered my test is outside the Dartmouth-Hitchcock Health (D-HH) System?
+What if the provider who ordered my test is outside the Dartmouth Health system?

-If your doctor doesn’t practice at a D-HH location, please bring the written order for testing with you.
+If your doctor doesn’t practice at a Dartmouth Health location, please bring the written order for testing with you.
 Only licensed medical providers can order lab testing.

 How do I get my test results?